codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 </br>
 {:/}

+#### Skip token scope validation
+Optional.
+This flag can be used for any Git provider.
+When defined, Codefresh:
+*  _Does not validate the scopes in the token provided_
+* Assumes that you have already created the repository for the runtime and for the Git Source

+To define, add `--skip-permission-validation true`.
+The flag can be useful if you are using GitHub with fine-grained tokens which is currently in Beta and does not have validation and permission checks.

 #### GitHub
 GitHub is the default Git provider for Hybrid Runtimes.
 Being the default provider, for both the CLI wizard and Silent install, you need to provide only the repository URL and the Git runtime token.